clinejj/scorebot9000/readme.md

 # NOTE
 This project was written in 2012 and hasn't been meaningfully updated since.
 It has a bunch of bugs, and may be pretty difficult to actually get setup now (I'm not totally sure if Google even lets you make new AppEngine apps).

+Also, I'm just using it for my annual birthday party so if you attempt to make your own version you'll propbably want to update all the views.

 USE AT YOUR OWN RISK.

 ## Instructions